 The arts play a vital role in Boston's daily life.
-The city's cultural offerings include everything from small gallery shows and world-class museum exhibits to productions in the Theatre District; historic preservation projects in the Back Bay; outdoor concerts at the Hatch Shell; and summer festivals on the Common.
+The city's cultural offerings include everything from small gallery shows and world-class museum exhibits to productions in the Theatre District, historic preservation projects in the Back Bay, outdoor concerts at the Hatch Shell, and summer festivals on the Boston Common.

-From art history to film and the performing arts, students explore topics in arts and culture while gaining valuable hands-on experience through internships in local arts organizations.
+From art history to film and the performing arts, you'll explore topics in arts and culture while gaining valuable hands-on experience through internships in local arts organizations.

 Summer 1: The Academic Phase

 You'll spend your first six weeks of the Summer Study Internship Program taking two 4-credit courses chosen from offerings in arts and culture, including courses in American studies, literature, film, music, and art history.

 CAS AH 111 Introduction to Art History I: Antiquity to the Middle Ages

 An introduction to art history and the analysis of painting, sculpture, architecture, and other arts.
 Study of masterpieces of Western Art from prehistoric to dawn of Renaissance.
 Focus on monuments of Greece, Rome, and the Middle Ages, with a survey of Egyptian and Near Eastern art.
 Carries humanities divisional credit in CAS.
 4 cr.